Why should you adopt internationally when there are many children in the U.S. who need homes?

 Let’s pause here to define some terms.
-Broadly speaking, domestic adoption is any adoption that occurs within the US, and this includes both private infant adoptions and adoptions out of foster care.
+Broadly speaking, domestic adoption is any adoption that occurs within the U.S. including both private infant adoptions and adoptions out of foster care.
 However, when curious questioners refer to “children who need homes right here,” they are generally referring to adopting older children out of the foster care system, which we’ll call Foster to Adopt.
 With that in mind, we can explore the ways in which Foster to Adopt and International Adoption are similar.

 Foster to Adopt and International adoption are both last resorts for the children involved.

 Before a child can be adopted out of the foster care system, all avenues of family reunification have been tried.
 The foster system’s focus is to keep families intact, not to facilitate adoption.
 Adopting a child whose has not had parental rights terminated can be a long and uncertain process.
 International adoption, when done ethically, is the third best choice for a child.
 Ideally, the child is reunified with his birth parents, and some agencies do try to help families stay together.
 The second best plan is for the child to be adopted domestically, so as not to lose both culture and language on top of everything else.
 International adoption comes in third.
 It is always better to be in a family, but no one is naïve enough to think this doesn’t come at a price.

 Foster to Adopt and International Adoption both have a high percentage of older and/or special needs children.